devgianlu/aria2lib/README.md

 This is a small module (Android library only) that allows to download and manage an [aria2](https://github.com/aria2/aria2) executable.
 It is used in [Aria2Android](https://github.com/devgianlu/Aria2Android) and [Aria2App](https://github.com/devgianlu/Aria2App).

-> This also depends on [CommonUtils](https://github.com/devgianlu/CommonUtils) and [MaterialPreferences](https://github.com/devgianlu/MaterialPreferences).
+> This also depends on [CommonUtils](https://github.com/devgianlu/CommonUtils).
 You can find how to include it there, but it is pretty similar to what comes below.

 ## How to

 - Add as Git submodule in your project (`git submodule add https://github.com/devgianlu/aria2lib`)
 - Add the Gradle module to your `settings.gradle`:
 ```
-include ':aria2lib', ':MaterialPreferences', ':LovelyMaterialPreferences', ...
+include ':aria2lib', ':CommonUtils' ...
-project(':MaterialPreferences').projectDir = new File('./MaterialPreferences/library')
-project(':LovelyMaterialPreferences').projectDir = new File('./MaterialPreferences/lovelyinput')
+project(':CommonUtils').projectDir = new File('./CommonUtils/utils')
 project(':aria2lib').projectDir = new File('./aria2lib')
 ```
 - Add it as a dependency:
 ```
 dependencies {
-    api project(':aria2lib')
+    implementation project(':aria2lib')
     ...
 }
 ```